 Anxiety can cause facial numbness and a tingling sensation.
-These symptoms of anxiety may trigger fears of a serious medical problem, such as a stroke or head injury.
+These symptoms of anxiety may make someone think they are experiencing a medical emergency, such as a stroke or head injury.

 Keep reading to learn more about anxiety and facial numbness, including how the two are linked, when to contact a doctor, and further information about other potential physical symptoms of anxiety.

 When a person feels anxious, their body responds with a number of changes that prepare them to fight or flee either a real or perceived threat.

 One of the quick changes that occur in these instances is

 This numbness tends to affect the hands, feet, or legs.
 However, it can also occur in the face.
 A person who clenches their jaw or shoulders when they feel anxious might notice increased tension around the face and head as well.